2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 On average, public health graduates from UGA take out $23,044 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $166.

-College of Charleston landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-Located in the medium-sized city of Charleston, C of C is a public school with a large student population.
+With a ranking of #9, College of Charleston did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
+Located in the midsize city of Charleston, C of C is a public college with a large student population.

 Of the 132 students majoring in public health at C of C, 15% are male and 85% are female.